home-assistant/home-assistant.io/source/_components/sensor.buienradar.markdown

   - **windazimuth**: Where the wind is coming from in degrees, with true north at 0° and progressing clockwise.
   - **pressure**: The sea-level air pressure in [hPa](https://en.wikipedia.org/wiki/Hectopascal).
   - **visibility**: Visibility in meters ([m](https://en.wikipedia.org/wiki/Metre)).
-  - **windgust**: The windspeed of wind gusts ([m/s](https://en.wikipedia.org/wiki/M/s)).
+  - **windgust**: The wind speed of wind gusts ([m/s](https://en.wikipedia.org/wiki/M/s)).
   - **precipitation**: The amount of precipitation/rain in mm/h.
-  - **precipitation_forecast_average**: The average expected precipitation/rain in mm/h within the given timeframe.
+  - **precipitation_forecast_average**: The average expected precipitation/rain in mm/h within the given time-frame.
-  - **precipitation_forecast_total**: The total expected precipitation/rain in mm within the given timeframe.
-The total expected rain in the configured timeframe will be equal to _precipitation_forecast_total_/_timeframe_ mm/min.
-So, with timeframe configured to 30 minutes and a value of 5, the expected rain is 5 mm in 30 minutes, which is the same as 10 mm/h.
-If timeframe is set to 90 minutes and a value of 5, the expected rain is 5 mm in 90 minutes, which is equal to 3.3 mm/h.
+  - **precipitation_forecast_total**: The total expected precipitation/rain in mm within the given time-frame.
+The total expected rain in the configured time-frame will be equal to _precipitation_forecast_total_/_timeframe_ mm/min.
+So, with time-frame configured to 30 minutes and a value of 5, the expected rain is 5 mm in 30 minutes, which is the same as 10 mm/h.
+If time-frame is set to 90 minutes and a value of 5, the expected rain is 5 mm in 90 minutes, which is equal to 3.3 mm/h.
   - **irradiance**: Sun intensity in Watt per square meter ([W/m2](https://en.wikipedia.org/wiki/W/m2)).
   - **temperature_1d** [<sup>[1d]</sup>](#1d): The forecasted temperature (in [C](https://en.wikipedia.org/wiki/Celsius)).
   - **mintemp_1d** [<sup>[1d]</sup>](#1d): The forecasted minimum temperature (in [C](https://en.wikipedia.org/wiki/Celsius)).